ipfs/ipfs-docs/docs/quickstart/publish.md

 Congratulations, you have successfully **pinned** a file to IPFS!

-The full CID for the file is: `bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4`

 ### What's a CID

 Let's unpack what just happened.
 In IPFS, every file and directory is identified with a CID.
 The generated CID serves as the permanent address of the file and can be used by anyone to find it on the IPFS network.

+The CID for your uploaded image is: `bafybeicn7i3soqdgr7dwnrwytgq4zxy7a5jpkizrvhm5mv6bgjd32wm3q4`

 ### What happens when you pin a file